htorquilho/Projeto_IAs/README.md

-# README do Projeto: Ebook "Impactos da IA Generativa no Dia a Dia da Sociedade e no Futuro"
+# Projeto: Ebook "Impactos da IA Generativa no Dia a Dia da Sociedade e no Futuro"

 ## Descrição do Projeto